moelgendy/FlyingCar/FCND-Controls-CPP/Writeup.md

 1. Run your controller & parameter set from Step 3.
 Do all the quads seem to be moving OK?
 If not, try to tweak the controller parameters to work for all 3 (tip: relax the controller).

-2. Edit `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.
+1. Edited `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.

 3. Tune the integral control, and other control parameters until all the quads successfully move properly.
 Your drones' motion should look like this: